Georgia Deer Season 2023 [All You Need To Know!]

 Barrow, Bibb, Chatham, Cherokee, Clarke, Clayton, Cobb, Columbia, Decatur, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Muscogee, Paulding, Rockdale, and Seminole

-Chattahoochee and Oconee National Forests Deer Season
+Chattahoochee and Oconee Deer Schedule

-Deer License & Permits
+License & Permits

 • State hunting permits are available online, over the phone, and at various retail locations around the state.